bmndc/nokia-leo/root.md

 - a physical computer with working Internet connection, which you have administrator privileges (setting up on a virtual machine is strongly discouraged);
 - an USB cable capable of transferring data (EDL cables should also work);
 - EDL programmer for your phone: [6300 4G and 8000 4G], [2720 Flip], [800 Tough] or Go Flip 3 ([AT&T/Cricket], [T-Mobile/Metro/Rogers]);
-- `edl.py` to read and write system partitions: [bkerler's edl-3.1] for the 6300 4G and 8000 4G, or [andybalholm's edl] for the 2720 Flip, 800 Tough and Go Flip 3;
+- `edl.py` to read and write system partitions in EDL mode:
-  - *macOS and Linux users can try [bkerler's edl-3.62] on the 6300 4G and 8000 4G; this allows you to read the boot partition without having to go through Gerda Recovery.
-Windows users may hold off as the newer version keeps being stuck at `main - Device detected :)` in my testing.*
+  - on the 6300 4G and 8000 4G: [bkerler's EDL] for macOS and Linux, [bkerler's edl-3.1] for Windows (newer versions will stuck at `main - Device detected :)`);
+  - on the 2720 Flip, 800 Tough and Go Flip 3: [andybalholm's EDL];
   - Due to changes within the partition table, using andybalholm's EDL on the 6300 4G and 8000 4G will throw an error: `AttributeError: 'gpt' object has no attribute 'partentries'.
 Did you mean: 'num_part_entries'?`
-  - I won't cover QFIL or Qualcomm Product Support Tools (QPST) in this guide; however if you're more comfortable with them, you can use them as well
+  - *I won't cover QFIL or Qualcomm Product Support Tools (QPST) in this guide; if you're more comfortable with them, you can use them as well*
-- required for the 6300 4G and 8000 4G: [Gerda Recovery image file] ([backup]) for the Nokia 8110 4G; since bkerler's edl-3.1 cannot read from `8k.mbn`, we'll use Gerda Recovery to access ADB from Recovery mode and get the boot partition from there;
 - Python 3 and `pip` for `edl.py` to work; setup guide can be found for each OS below
   - *Tip: On macOS and Linux, you can use [Homebrew] or your package manager of choice to set up Python, ADB, `libusb` and dependencies for `edl.py`.*
   - Python 2.7 bundled with macOS 10.8 to 12 is NOT recommended for following this guide.